 In recommending supplements for lung health, I’m particularly looking for supplements that will not only stabilize any existing lung conditions but also help to support optimal lung health and prevent poor lung health.

-Accelerated Scalar Silver® not only helps devitalize the foreign pathogens that can inhibit lung function, but it also helps reduce inflammation in the lungs.
-Nebulizing Accelerated Scalar Silver® into the lungs targets the lungs directly and effectively.
+Accelerated Colloidal Silver ™ not only helps devitalize the foreign pathogens that can inhibit lung function, but it also helps reduce inflammation in the lungs.
+Nebulizing Accelerated Colloidal Silver ™ into the lungs targets the lungs directly and effectively.

-Accelerated Scalar Silver® is the only nano particle silver enhanced with Scalar frequencies and treated with water implosion technology to improve its efficacy beyond any other silver supplement.
+Accelerated Colloidal Silver ™ is the only nano particle silver enhanced with Scalar frequencies and treated with water implosion technology to improve its efficacy beyond any other silver supplement.

-Acceleradine® Iodine also helps optimize thyroid function and metabolism, both of which affect lung function.
-Lastly, Acceleradine® Iodine may reverse the damage to the DNA by the mRNA and Spike Protein, which has been connected to suboptimal lung function.
+Acceleradine® Iodine also helps optimize thyroid function and metabolism, both which affect lung function.
+Lastly, Acceleradine® Iodine reverses the damage done to the DNA by the mRNA and Spike Protein, which has been connected to suboptimal lung function.

 Additional Supplements for Optimal Lung Health